Generalised Evasive Subspaces: Existence Results

-\begin{remark} The only known constructions for scattered spaces are with respect to a Desarguesian spread, whereas in Proposition \ref{prop:exShscatt} we consider $\mA$ to be any $m$-spread, making it a very general result. \end{remark}
+\begin{remark} The only known constructions for evasive spaces are with respect to a Desarguesian spread, whereas in Proposition \ref{prop:exShscatt} we consider $\mA$ to be any $m$-spread, making it a very general result. \end{remark}